 What Is WordPress?

-WordPress is a free and open source blogging tool and a content management system (CMS) based on PHP and MySQL.
-It was first released on May 27, 2003, by its founders, Matt Mullenweg and Mike Little, as a fork of b2/cafelog.
+WordPress is a based on MySQL and PHP to provide a free content management blogging system.
+It was first released on May 27, 2003, as a fork of b2/cafelog.
 Since January 2015, WordPress has had 60 million+ users and, including some high-profile users such as CNN, CBS, The Verge, The Economist, Forbes and The New Yorker.
 In 2014, it was estimated to power approximately 20% of all websites on the Internet.
+Its founders are Matt Mullenweg and Mike Little.

 It’s easy to use, it’s easy to install, it’s easy to get running and it’s easy to build on.
 But the real power of WordPress comes when you start taking advantage of all that’s out there in the community.
 From themes and plugins to hosting providers and support forums — all of which are available at no cost — there are loads of ways to expand your site without spending a penny!
 Well that’s a bit farfetched, to be honest you’re going to spend a few bucks if you’re really serious about creating something worth it.